Curriculum Mapping for Blended

 The value of a word, not it’s definition, but the word itself can make a difference.
 Take personalized learning.
 This is a word that is thrown into every educational conversation, yet does it have a single meaning, or is the definition determined by the individual who hears or uses it.
 Think for a moment of how you would define personalized learning.
 What characteristics and elements are essential?
 Does digital devices, or digital content rise to the top?
 In 2014, Education Week published a working definition of personalized learning, developed by some of the most respected minds in the field such as the Bill & Melinda Gates Foundation, the Christensen Institute, iNACOL, the Learning Accelerator, the Michael & Susan Dell Foundation, and many others.
 The four-part “working definition” included: Competency-based Progression: Each student’s progress toward clearly-defined goals is continually assessed.
 A student advances and earns credit as soon as s/he demonstrated mastery.
 Flexible Learning Environments: Student needs drive the design of the learning environment.
 All operational elements – staffing plans, space utilization, and time allocation – respond and adapt to support students in achieving their goals.
 Personal Learning Paths: All students are held to clear, high expectation, but each student follows a customized path that responds and adapts based on their individual learning progress, motivations, and goals.
 Learner Profiles: Each student has an up-to-date record of his/her individual strengths, needs, motivation, and goals.
 Imagine doing all of this without technology.
 Sure, personalized learning can take place absent from digital learning, but it would be difficult, and why would you not take advantage of the tools of today – like devices and...

-In December 2016, we was first introduced the CIA of blended learning; digital Curriculum, guided Instruction, and authentic Assessment.
-In a blended classroom CIA has unique qualifiers.
-The more we present this concept to teachers, schools, and administrators as they prepare to adopt blended learning, it grew and expanded to show the circular relationship of the three elements presented here.
-Understanding the one-third relationship of the three elements can shift teacher mindset for partnering with digital content to establish a blended personalized learning environment.
-Blended Learning First, let’s revisit the definition of blended learning, in its simplest of terms: Adding the wisdom of teachers, with the intelligence of technology to create a personalized learning environment for every student.
+We first introduced the CIA of Blended Learning: digital Curriculum, guided Instruction, and authentic Assessment for a blended learning environment with these unique qualifiers.
+The more we present this concept to teachers, schools, and administrators it has grown and expanded to show the entwined relationship of the three elements.
+To help educators see the interconnected CIA relationships [Technology – Teacher – Student], we have an easy one-third balanced blended framework.
+Understanding the one-third relationship of the three elements shifts the teacher’s mindset towards partnering with digital content and releasing learning to students in active engagement settings.
+Check out the reference document of the One-third Balance of Blended Personalized Learning.
+We challenge educators to rethink their role as a facilitator who is intentionally “off the stage” two-thirds of the time.
+We like to call this two-thirds time ‘teaching by walking around,’ which leads to stronger teacher-student relationships.
+This one-third balance isn’t just a framework—it’s a mindset shift that empowers students, leverages technology, and fosters deeper learning.
+Blended Learning Defined First, let’s revisit the definition of blended learning, in its simplest of terms: Adding the wisdom of teachers, with the intelligence of technology to create a personalized learning environment for every student.
 Understanding the relationship of these three elements helps to create a balanced blended classroom.
-Digital Curriculum In a blended classroom, teachers need to partner with software and the intelligence of technology, that can provide individual data points, to deliver Depth of Knowledge (DOK) levels 1-2: recall and skill/concept.
-Computer access to lessons allows students to pick up where they left off, thus reducing gaps in learning.
-Engaging digital software Aligned to standards Personalized learning space Data points for every individual student Through partnering with digital content, software and resources filled with curriculum with individual data points, teachers are freed from having to deliver DOK 1-2 to the masses.
-Guide Instruction Using the data from the digital partner, the wisdom of the teacher can support and extend learning.
-When teachers partner with software, they no longer have to lecture to the middle, they can create learning environments that intervene (DOK...
+The three icons above; technology, teacher, and students, create the one-third framework.
+Digital Curriculum: One-Third Technology In a blended classroom, teachers need to partner with software and the intelligence of technology, which can provide individual data points, to deliver Depth of Knowledge (DOK) levels 1-2: recall and skill/concept.
+Computer access to lessons allows students to...

 Changes to school and district-wide systems are needed to foster blended personalized models.
 As teachers gain expertise through blended rotational models, they become better prepared to implement a more disruptive model of blended personalized learning.
 The implementation of such will occur on a continuum for each teacher, classroom, and school.
 All are at a different starting point and potentially a different ending point.
 It’s important to create precise messaging and scaffolded steps to guide teachers, classrooms, and schools along their journey.
 The phases below are aligned to the design thinking process of: understand – explore – materialize.
 It’s through this scaffolded process by beginning small, going slow – so later you can go fast, that leaders can support the growth and success of blended personalized learning.
 Exploration – This initial phase prepares districts, schools, and teachers to think through their readiness.
 Start by conducting an internal evaluation and resource mining.
 Planning – Once you have gathered information and current resources on hand, it’s time to strategize.
 Look closely at resource allocations and set goals.
 Preparation – Develop internal resources and support systems to sustain a pilot through implementation.
 Consider policies, staff training, and marketing.
 Implementation – Pilot.
 The idea here is to start small, prove success, and grow on that success.
 Support, Engage, and Track – Track and troubleshoot pilot implementations to gain on-the-ground insight.
 Allow others to see what is possible.
 Gather data, create feedback loops, and share successes.
 Reflection, Calibration, and Resetting – Analyze outcomes from the pilot against intended goals.
 Make recommendations for the next iteration.
 Grow upon success – in small steps.
 Bring on another...